TAP-GGC/AiDiva/README.md

 ## :page_with_curl: Project Description
-A more thorough description of your project.
-Not a full walkthrough, but describe the different sections of your project and the gist of what participants will be doing when interacting with it and what they'll learn.
+To create an interactive, engaging, and humorous chatbot experience that teaches users how to interact effectively with AI.
+The chatbot will have a sassy personality to keep things lighthearted while also demonstrating how important it is to communicate clearly with AI.
+The project will guide users through common pitfalls and challenges they may face when interacting with AI, ultimately teaching them how to write precise and clear prompts.

 ## :memo: Publications
 <!-- team members, then professors/advisors.
 "Name of Publication", event, month and day, year, Georgia Gwinnett College. -->
-1. Team Member, Team Member, Team Member, John Doe, Jane Doe.
-"A Real Fake Workshop", Fake Event, April 1, 2024, Georgia Gwinnett College.
+1. Gabriel Sosa, My Tran, Rebecca Rahman, Cengiz Gunay, Cindy Robertson.
+"A Real Fake Workshop", Fake Event, February 1, 2025, Georgia Gwinnett College.

 ## :open_hands: Outreach
 <i>List the outreach events your team has participated in. </i>